From Idea to Investor Meeting in 30 Days

 The Pitch Deck

-Keep it to 10–12 slides: title, problem (use those customer quotes), solution, why now, market size, business model, traction or early signals, competitive positioning, team, and the ask.
+Keep it to 10–12 slides: title, problem (use those customer quotes), solution, why now, market size, business model, traction or early signals, competitive positioning, team, and the ask - the structure of a pitch deck investors actually read.
 Resist the urge to make it longer.
 Investors have short attention spans and shorter calendars - a tight, focused deck respects their time and demonstrates that you can communicate clearly.

 The Landing Page

-Put up a simple landing page.
+Put up a simple landing page that converts pre-PMF traffic.
 This doesn't need to be a product - it needs to:

 - Explain the problem and solution in 10 seconds